Jad-Moawad/Labour-Market-Prospects-of-Young-Adults-in-Europe/README.md

 # Data

-Analyses use the EU - Statistics on Income and Living Conditions (Eurostata, 2020) and the European Social Survey (Norwegian Centre for Research Data, 2020).
+Analyses use the EU-Statistics on Income and Living Conditions (Eurostata, 2020) and the European Social Survey (Norwegian Centre for Research Data, 2020).

 Request access to the EU-SILC data here: https://ec.europa.eu/eurostat/web/microdata/european-union-statistics-on-income-and-living-conditions.